The WellSpan Stroke Care Continuum

 - Medical care and support

-While WellSpan's Stroke Team is based at WellSpan York Hospital, patients at WellSpan Gettysburg Hospital have access to the same coordinated, high quality care via telestroke.
-The telestroke program utilizes electronic communication methods, such as telephone, Internet and video conferencing, to exchange medical information from one geographic site to another.
-Many interventions can be done locally with the emergency department physicians and neurologists communicating via telestroke.
+Patients at WellSpan Ephrata Community Hospital, WellSpan Gettysburg Hospital and WellSpan Good Samaritan Hospital have access to advanced comprehensive stroke care via telemedicine with WellSpan York Hospital.
+Many interventions can be done locally with the emergency department physicians and neurologists communicating via telemedicine.
 When interventional procedures are necessary, the patient is transferred to WellSpan York Hospital.

 Many stroke patients may require additional care following discharge from an acute care hospital.
 WellSpan offers a variety of resources to help meet those needs.

 The WellSpan Surgery & Rehabilitation Hospital provides rehabilitative care to patients who have experienced injuries or disorders such as stroke, brain injury, amputation, hip fracture, spinal cord injury, general debility, Parkinson’s disease, multiple sclerosis or other neurologic conditions.
 The 48-bed rehabilitation unit provides all of the tools necessary to help patients regain function and return to an active lifestyle.
-The hospital features a multidisciplinary team, including a full time physician and a full range of therapists, specializing in post-stroke rehabilitation.
+The hospital features a multidisciplinary team, including a full time physician, a full range of therapists, specializing in post-stroke rehabilitation, and access to WellSpan York Hospital neurologists.

 - Outpatient Rehabilitation

-WellSpan Rehabilitation offers 13 outpatient rehabilitation sites across York and Adams counties.
+WellSpan Rehabilitation offers 31 outpatient rehabilitation sites across central Pennsylvania.
 Our team has the expertise to help stroke survivors make continued cognitive and functional improvements after they are discharged from the hospital or an inpatient rehabilitation facility.
 In our outpatient stroke program, patients receive individual therapy treatments as recommended by their physician.

-Our multidisciplinary team of experts, including neurologists, emergency department physicians, interventional neurosurgeon, specially trained stroke care nurses and rehabilitative therapists use evidence-based protocols to provide streamlined stroke.
+Our multidisciplinary team of experts, including neurologists, emergency department physicians, neurointerventional physician, specially trained stroke care nurses and rehabilitative therapists use evidence-based protocols to provide streamlined stroke care.

-Our stroke team offers a variety of education opportunities for the community including stroke risk assessments, "Stroke 101 presentations and Brain Bingo.
+Our stroke team offers a variety of education opportunities for the community including stroke risk assessments and "Stroke 101" presentations.

 To schedule a presentation for your group or organization, please contact the WellSpan Speaker’s Bureau at (717) 851-2424 for more information.